MRI scanning

 This is performed to assess the cerebrospinal fluid (CSF) pressure as well as to determine if more permanent CSF procedures (such as a ventriculoperitoneal shunt) would be of benefit to the patient.

 A lumbar puncture (also known as “Spinal Tap”) involves inserting a thin needle in the lower back to drain CSF from around the spinal nerves.
-This procedure is performed as an outpatient, typically in the clinic, although sometimes fluoroscopic (X-ray) guidance may be helpful.
-Typically, about an ounce of fluid is drained and sent for routine lab tests.
+This procedure is performed either in clinic or as an outpatient.
+Sometimes fluoroscopic (X-ray) guidance may be helpful.
+Typically, 30 ml (about an ounce) of fluid is drained and sent for routine lab tests, including tests for Alzheimer’s disease when applicable.
 Patients are instructed to remain recumbent for about 1 hour before departing.

 This procedure is well tolerated, but can have risks of infection, bleeding, over-drainage or nerve root injury.
 Patients should remain off blood thinners (including aspirin containing products) prior to the procedure.